KushtrimVisoka/covid19kosovo/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This package is no longer updated.
-Data available from 13.03.2020 to 06.02.2022.

 The “covid19kosovo” R package provides the latest available public data on Covid-19 situation in Kosovo.

 Datasets:

 - Daily summaries of confirmed, healed, and death cases on the national level.

 - Daily summaries of confirmed cases by municipality.

 - Daily summaries of confirmed cases by cadastral zone (village).

 Official source: [IKSHPK Facebook page](https://www.facebook.com/IKSHPK).
 I do not guarantee the accuracy